Y2Y is working to improve safety for people, and connectivity for wildlife , on Idaho’s highways and roadways.

 Near Boise, Y2Y has partnered with the Idaho Transportation Department and many other sportsman and conservation partners to fund Idaho’s first wildlife overpass, which will be built in 2022.

-“This is an opportunity to make Idaho’s roads safer not only for drivers but wildlife, too, all while preserving our state’s economic and cultural heritage.
-Let’s make our roads safer, together.”— Kim Trotter, U.S. Program Director
+“This is an opportunity to make Idaho’s roads safer not only for drivers but wildlife, too, all while preserving the state’s economic and cultural heritage.
+Let’s make our roads safer, together.”— Jessie Grossman, U.S. Program Manager

 We continue to work with local partners to identify: